SasZombie/HCP/README.md

 # Findings

+TODO:
 naive_main has average of 3.40 minutes for easy scenario hours needed naive_main for Hard scenario

 paralel_main has average of 12 secconds for easy scenario paralel_main takes more than 15 minuts for hard scenario

+modular_main has average 5 secconds for easy scenario modular_main has average 6 minutes for hard scenario(6 minutes for pre_processing, 0.01 secconds for cpp bind) modular_main with paraleism has average 40 secconds for hard scenario(0.030 secconds for cpp bind)

 # Raports